 A short resume or CV of 1-3 pages.

 Upload your unofficial transcripts from each college or university that you have attended.
 Once you are admitted, the Graduate School requires official transcripts to be submitted and approved before you are eligible to enroll.

-If you do have scores you want to submit please have your GRE results sent directly from Educational Testing Service (ETS) to the University of Minnesota-Twin Cities using the institutional code 6874 and department code of 2102.
+For the Fall 2023 admission cycle, GRE scores will be optional.
+We review applications holistically; please put together the applications packet that best highlights your own unique skills and strengths.
+If you choose to submit GRE scores, please have results sent directly from Educational Testing Service (ETS) to the University of Minnesota Twin Cities using the institutional code 6874 and department code of 2102.
 Official GRE scores must be sent by the Educational Testing Service (ETS) to The Graduate School and received by the December 15 deadline.
 The Department of Sociology asks that you self-report your unofficial score reports.

 All non-native English speakers are required to submit Test of English as a Foreign Language (TOEFL) official scores with their application materials.